amir-projects/IaC-with-terraform-part1/README.md

 ### 🎙️ Easy Explanation
 - `terraform init` is like "setting up the toolbox".
+- `Real world` It ensures you have the right plugins, modules, and configurations in place— `just like a carpenter setting up their workstation before building something` &
+   `Another fun example: Think of terraform init as preheating the oven before baking`
 - It downloads providers (plugins) and prepares the working directory.
 - Creates a `.terraform/` folder.